ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 You can follow the `phosphor` official [readme](https://github.com/gmu-swe/phosphor) to install the tool and instrument a JVM.
 To avoid some `phosphor` issues, it is recommended to instrument a **Java 16** virtual machine.

-Alternatively, you can use the provided `phosphor` install script as described in the following. **[recommended]**
+**[recommended]** Alternatively, you can use the provided `phosphor` install script as described in the following.

 In the `lib/` directory we provide an archive containing an already instrumented JVM and the `phosphor` binaries.
-We also provide a Python script that installs both the JVM and the binaries. *We assume to run the script from the root directory of the unpacked artifact folder*.
+We also provide a Python script that installs both the JVM and the binaries. *We assume to run the script from the root directory of this repository*.
 ```console
 foo@bar:~ReplicationPackage$ python3 scripts/phosphorInstallFromLocal.py install <phosphorDir>
 ```